soravux/scoop/doc/api.rst

 scoop.META_ADDRESS      String value.
 Address of the socket communicating meta information. scoop.SIZE              Integer value.
 Size of the current worker pool. scoop.DEBUG             Boolean value.
 True if debug mode is enabled, false otherwise. scoop.worker            2-tuple.
-Unique identifier of the current instance on the pool.
+Unique identifier of the current instance in the pool.
 ====================    ====================================================================